Migrating from Other Languages

 Program structure

-In comparison, Horse64 is probably most similar to a Python program with its layout.
-Any program will have a main function, surrounded by other funcs and various other top-level items:
+In comparison, Horse64 is structured similarly to a Python or Javascript program.
+Any program will have a main function, surrounded by other global items, like global variables.

 var abc = 5